-- Stakeholder Offices: OPHD Student Affairs, Associated Students, Human Resources, Faculty Affairs - Anticipated Project Completion: AY 2024-2025

-Status: In progress

-Notes/Solutions: OPHD has developed training materials for respondent service provider(s) and is working to create a partial position to address the needs of respondents.
-A position description has been drafted.
+- Stakeholder Offices: OPHD Student Affairs, Associated Students, Human Resources, Faculty Affairs - Anticipated Project Completion: Fall 2025 - Status: In progress - Notes/Solutions: OPHD has developed training materials for respondent service provider(s) and is actively recruiting for a position within Restorative Practices to address the needs of respondents.
+It is anticipated that this position will be filed by the Fall 2025 semester.